obsidianmd/obsidian-help/en/Obsidian Publish/Set up a custom domain.md

 The following steps use CloudFlare to configure a custom domain for your Obsidian Publish site, either using a root domain (`mysite.com`) or an subdomain (`notes.mysite.com`).

 > [!warning]
-> Obsidian Publish only supports custom domains through CloudFlare.
+> CloudFlare is the only officially supported provider for setting up custom domains.
 Using the following the instructions with any other providers will likely not work.

 **CloudFlare:**